ksurya14/Public-Health-Guidance-Copilot/README.md

 ## The Problem

-Large Language Models are powerful but prone to **hallucination**—generating plausible-sounding but factually incorrect information.
+Large Language Models are powerful but prone to **hallucination** generating plausible-sounding but factually incorrect information.
 In the domain of public health, accuracy is critical.

 **This project solves that by:**
 1.  **Searching official documents first:** It never answers from "memory," only from retrieved context.